 1. Lack of alignment between sales and marketing teams

-Since B2B account-based marketing typically starts off as a marketing strategy, businesses assume ABM campaigns are fully marketing-owned.
-But this assumption is one of the biggest reasons most ABM campaigns fail.
-Your marketing team and ABM salesforce need to be aligned from the get-go.
+Since account-based marketing typically starts off as a marketing strategy, businesses assume ABM campaigns are fully marketing-owned.
+But this assumption is one of the biggest reasons why most B2B ABM campaigns fail.

 2. Lack of common KPIs for determining a campaign’s performance